takagi/lake/README.md

 ### [Function] lake

-    LAKE &key target pathname verbose
+    LAKE &key target pathname parallel verbose

 Loads a Lakefile specified with `pathname` to execute a task of name `target` defined in the Lakefile.
+Not nil `parallel` enables parallel task execution.
 Not nil `verbose` provides verbose mode.
 If `target` is not given, `"default"` is used for the default task name.
 If `pathname` is not given, a file of name `Lakefile` in the current directory is searched for.
 You should be aware that where the Common Lisp process' current directory is.

     (lake :target "hello")